w0lek/ezgl/doc/qtport.md

 ## Idea:
-- try keep API as close to original as possible, due to this map 1 to 1 is preferable if possible.
-Put all mapping code to separate file, as this is temprorary(intermediate) solution.
+- try to keep the API as close to the original as possible, because of this, a 1-to-1 mapping is preferable whenever possible.
+Put all mapping code into a separate file, as this is a temporary (intermediate) solution.
-- if direct type mapping is not possible, add proper Qt implementation, or if implementing feature is complex and could be posprone (not required for the main flow, like export scene to pdf etc), wrap it with macro and hide.
+- If direct type mapping is not possible, add a proper Qt implementation.
+If implementing a feature is complex and can be postponed (not required for the main flow, e.g. exporting the scene to PDF), wrap it with a macro and hide it.
-- idea is to get buildable and runnable project asasp, where the migration of each individual component will be easy to test (using EZGL basic application from example)
+- to get a buildable and runnable project ASAP, where the migration of each individual component will be easy to test (using the EZGL basic application from the examples).

 ## Steps:

-1. #define EZGL_QT macro, and hide all gtk/cairo headers in all source code
+1. Define the EZGL_QT macro and hide all GTK/Cairo headers in all source files.
-2. For each component from the flow chart, let's hide it's implementation under it's own unique macro. for example HIDE_GTK_EVENTS, HIDE_GTK_UI_WIDGETS, HIDE_CAIRO:
+2. For each component from the flow chart, hide its implementation under its own unique macro. for example HIDE_GTK_EVENTS, HIDE_GTK_UI_WIDGETS, HIDE_CAIRO:
 ```cmake
     target_compile_definitions(